 On occasions, a political leader may say something so embarrassing that his colleagues have to intervene and explain to the public that what he really meant was x rather than y.
-Many a commentator has felt a similar necessity to step in and interpret what, as regards creation, Genesis really meant to say.
-Genesis makes statements that conflict with scientific orthodoxy, and the incompatibility has been perceived as damaging.
-They cannot both be correct, yet both (it is thought) must be, so the account that seems more open to revision is subjected to interpretative adjustment.
+Many a commentator, similarly, has felt a necessity to step in and interpret what, as regards creation, Genesis really meant to say.
+The conflict between what Genesis states and what scientific orthodoxy teaches has been perceived as damaging.
+They cannot both be correct, yet both must be, so the account that seems more open to revision is subjected to interpretative adjustment.
 However, as in politics, so in theology.
-For the outsider is left thinking, “Stick to your principles or accept you are wrong!”
+The outsider is left thinking, ‘Either stick to your principles or have the honesty to admit you are wrong!’
 Reconciliations which blur or nullify the details end up substituting a different account for the one being defended.
-If they solve the problem, they do so by breaking the rule that the text be understood on its own terms.
-It is the details that make the creation hypothesis falsifiable, and while our knowledge of the world should certainly be allowed to inform our understanding of the text, we should not be attempting to rewrite it.
+They solve the problem only by breaking the rule that the text be understood on its own terms.
+It is the details that make the creation hypothesis falsifiable, and while our knowledge of the world should certainly inform understanding of the text, we should not be attempting to rewrite it.

 Perhaps most embarrassing is the 6-day chronology – embarrassing because it confirms that the account really is speaking about creation and not some drawn out process of self-generation.
-The standard solution is to suggest that in Hebrew the word for ‘day’ has a broader range than its English equivalent, so that it could mean an indefinite period, even millions of years.
-However, the suggestion has no linguistic foundation.
+The standard solution is to suggest that the Hebrew word for ‘day’ has a broader range than its English equivalent, so that it could mean an indefinite period, even millions of years.
+However, the suggestion is groundless.
 There are few if any occasions when English ‘day’ does not do the job, and in practice no translations take the point.
 It is difficult to see how they could.
 The text itself defines the word, just as it defines the words ‘heaven” and ‘earth’: ‘There was dusk and there was dawn, one day.’
 To substitute ‘aeon’ instead of ‘day’ is to mangle what is explicitly stated.

 Creation is by definition something that takes place ‘in the beginning’.
-It is the event that makes the story possible, and as such it has to happen in the beginning.
-If there is any question regarding length of time, it is not why God created the universe in as little as six days but why he did not do so in a single moment.
+Since it makes existence possible, it has to happen in the beginning.
+The question is not why God created the universe in as little as six days but why he did not do so in a single moment.
 (The answer is twofold: he thereby established the weekly pattern of six days’ work and one day’s rest, and he wished to reveal something of what was involved in bringing the world into being.
 Beginning with darkness, he brought light; beginning with disorder, he brought order.)
 The comment of a New Testament letter-writer is also germane: ‘the ages [‘aeons’ in Greek] were constituted by the word of God, so that the visible came into being from what could not be seen’.
 That is a profound statement, and implies that all history was immanent in that which came into being.
 History, including evolutionary history, followed creation and unfolded out of it.
-To suppose that acts of creation might have punctuated entire ages, even to the present day, would be to empty ‘creation’ of all meaning.
+To suppose that acts of creation might have punctuated entire ages, even to the present day, is to empty ‘creation’ of all meaning.
 The aeons of history came after the days of creation and were made possible by them.
 Evolution, in the sense of organisms undergoing anatomical change, or of planets undergoing geological change, could begin to happen only after the world was created.
 The ideas may be complementary, but they are not synonymous.

 and all their host by the breath of his mouth.